 Changes may be underway for employees who are compensated in part through stock options, LTIPs, bonuses, and other types of executive compensation.

-In 2019, the Supreme Court of Canada heard the much anticipated case of Matthews v Ocean Nutrition Canada, which focused specifically on executive compensation and LTIPs.
-Mr. Matthews was a long-term senior chemist with Ocean Nutrition who opted to participate in an LTIP that would be triggered should the company be sold whilst he was still employed.
-After a series of job changes, Mr. Matthews resigned.
+In 2019, the Supreme Court of Canada heard the much-anticipated case of M. v Ocean Nutrition Canada, which focused specifically on executive compensation and LTIPs.
+The employee was a long-term senior chemist with the defendant who opted to participate in an LTIP that would be triggered if the company was sold while the employee was still employed.
+After a series of job changes, the employee resigned.
 Shortly thereafter, the company was sold.

-At trial, the Nova Scotia Supreme Court found that Mr. Matthews had been constructively dismissed.
-The Trial Judge awarded Mr. Matthews a 15-month notice period as well as his $1,086,893 LTIP payout, which would have vested during his notice period, despite an exclusionary clause that purported to disentitle employees who were not “actively employed” from receiving the LITP.
-Ocean Nutrition appealed the matter to the Nova Scotia Court of Appeal, which upheld Mr. Matthews’ notice period but reversed the ruling regarding the LTIP, finding that Ocean Nutrition’s termination clause was valid and disentitled Mr. Matthews from the payout.
+At trial, the Nova Scotia Supreme Court found that the employee had been constructively dismissed.
+The trial judge awarded the employee a 15-month notice period as well as the $1,086,893 LTIP payout, which would have vested during the notice period, despite an exclusionary clause that purported to disentitle employees who were not “actively employed” from receiving the LTIP.
+The defendant appealed the matter to the Nova Scotia Court of Appeal, which upheld the employee’s notice period but reversed the ruling regarding the LTIP, finding that the defendant’s termination clause was valid and disentitled the employee from the payout.

-The Supreme Court of Canada allowed Mr. Matthews’ appeal and restored the decision of the Nova Scotia Supreme Court.
-Mr. Matthews was entitled to the $1,086,893 LTIP payout.
-This decision brought much needed clarity to how stock options, LTIPs, bonuses and other delayed compensation should be treated when a worker is terminated.
+The Supreme Court of Canada allowed the employee’s appeal and restored the decision of the Nova Scotia Supreme Court.
+The employee was entitled to the $1,086,893 LTIP payout.
+This decision brought much needed clarity to how stock options, LTIPs, bonuses, and other delayed compensation should be treated when a worker is terminated.

-The lower courts had given Mr. Matthews 15 months of reasonable notice.
-This meant that for a person in his position and circumstances, it would take about 15 months to find a comparable position.
-Like any other employer, Oceans could have kept him on as an employee for those 15 months or paid him the salary that he would have received during that time and terminated him immediately.
-The Supreme Court explained that the logical extension of that understanding is that Mr. Matthews should have also been entitled to any other compensation that he would have gotten if he had continued working for 15 months.
+The lower courts had given the employee 15 months of reasonable notice.
+This meant that for a person in the employee’s position and circumstances, it would take about 15 months to find a comparable position.
+Like any other employer, the defendant could have kept the employee on for those 15 months or paid the salary that the employee would have received during that time and terminated the employment immediately.
+The Supreme Court explained that the logical extension of that understanding is that the employee should also be entitled to any other compensation that would have been received if the employee had continued working for 15 months.

-The remaining question, then, was whether something in Mr. Matthews’ contract stipulated that he was willing to forgo what he should have received under the common law in those 15 months.
+The remaining question, then, was whether something in the employee’s contract stipulated that the employee was willing to forgo what would otherwise have been received under the common law during those 15 months.
 The Supreme Court found that it had not.
-Mr. Matthews was given a unilateral contract, in that Mr. Matthews could not negotiate the terms of the LTIP and the LTIP terms did not contemplate these particular circumstances (unlawful termination).
-Therefore, Mr. Matthews could not have been said to have agreed to not being paid his LTIP in the instance that he was unlawfully constructively terminated.
+The employee was given a unilateral contract, meaning the employee could not negotiate the terms of the LTIP, and the LTIP terms did not contemplate these particular circumstances (unlawful termination).
+Therefore, the employee could not be said to have agreed to forgo the LTIP payment in the event of an unlawful constructive dismissal.

 The Lesson

-The key takeaway from Matthews is that the Supreme Court has stated that employment contracts create an obligation to give a reasonable amount of notice before the termination of the contract.
+The key takeaway from M. v Ocean Nutrition is that the Supreme Court has stated that employment contracts create an obligation to give a reasonable amount of notice before the termination of the contract.
 For employees, this means that “pay in lieu of notice” is not just a lump sum of money, it truly represents what a person should have received if they worked through that notice period, including LTIPs or other incentive plans.

 Going Forward